clement-moulin-frier/vivarium/README.md

 **Vivarium** is framework for for building and running multi-agents simulations using Jax.
 It allows you to design simple agents equipped with two motors and two sensors, inspired by [Braitenberg Vehicles ](https://en.wikipedia.org/wiki/Braitenberg_vehicle), operating in a 2D rigid-body physics environment powered by [Jax-MD](https://github.com/jax-md/jax-md).

-Vivarium is a powerful framework for building and running multi-agent simulations using JAX.
-Inspired by Braitenberg Vehicles, it allows you to design simple agents equipped with two motors and two sensors, operating in a 2D rigid-body physics environment powered by JAX-MD.

-**Key Features**:
+### **Key Features**:
-- Predefined and customizable simulations.
+- **Predefined and Custom Simulations**: Quickly start with built-in scenes or create your own with customizable parameters.
-- Real-time interaction via a web interface or Jupyter Notebooks.
+- **Real-Time Interaction**: Observe and control simulations dynamically using a web interface or programmatically through Jupyter Notebooks.
-- Eductional sessions to learn the basics of multi-agent simulation.
+- **Educational Resources**: Learn multi-agent simulation concepts with a series of interactive educational sessions.

 ![Vivarium demo](images/simulation.gif)